solana-foundation/developer-content/content/guides/token-extensions/immutable-owner.md

 ## Conclusion

-The `ImmutableOwner` extension prevents an vulnerability that was previously possible by reassigning the owner of Associated Token Accounts.
+The `ImmutableOwner` extension prevents a vulnerability that was previously possible by reassigning the owner of Associated Token Accounts.
 This security feature can also be applied to any new Token Account, guarding against unintended ownership changes.